Cultural Affairs Office

 “In her first three-dimensional mosaic sculpture work in Houston, the artists collaborated with HPL librarians to include book titles on the birds’ wings” stated Dr. Rhea Brown Lawson, HPL Director.
 “The community’s selection is a perfect fit for the brand new, high-tech library.”

 The project is the result of more than a year of collaboration between the artist, HPL, building architect Perkins + Will, building contractor Gilbane and numerous Houston-based fabrication and supply companies.
 Friend Gay also worked closely with the General Services Department, which oversees construction for the City and Houston Arts Alliance, which is under contract to manage Civic Art projects for the City.
 The artwork is funded by the City of Houston Civic Art Program.
 In 1999, the City of Houston established an ordinance mandating that 1.75% of qualified Capital Improvement Project dollars be set aside for civic art.
-The program is managed by the Mayor's Office of Cultural Affairs.
+The program is managed by The Mayor's Office of Cultural Affairs.

 For more information about Young Library, please visit https://houstonlibrary.org.

-For more information about the City’s Cultural Programs go to www.houstontx.gov/culturalaffairs/ or follow the Mayor’s office of Cultural Affairs on Facebook @HoustonMOCA.
+For more information about the City’s Cultural Programs go to www.houstontx.gov/culturalaffairs/ or follow The Mayor’s office of Cultural Affairs on Facebook @HoustonMOCA.

 OST / South Union Art